Galaxy Powers Crypto ETFs

 When spot bitcoin ETFs launched in the U.S., they marked a major milestone in crypto’s integration into traditional finance.
 But access alone doesn’t define success.
 How efficiently an ETF trades once it’s live matters just as much.

-Previously, spot crypto ETFs relied on cash-only creations and redemptions.
-In-kind functionality allows authorized participants to exchange bitcoin and other cryptocurrencies directly for ETF shares—the same proven mechanism used across equity and fixed-income ETFs.
-While the change may sound technical, it represents a meaningful upgrade to how crypto ETFs function: tightening bid-ask spreads, reducing tax friction, and placing them on the same structural footing as the ETFs investors already rely on.
+Historically, spot crypto ETFs relied on cash-only creations and redemptions.
+In-kind functionality allows authorized participants, acting in their own capacity, to exchange bitcoin and other cryptocurrencies directly for ETF shares—the same proven mechanism used across equity and fixed-income ETFs.
+While the shift may sound technical, it represents a meaningful evolution in how crypto ETFs function: helping tighten bid-ask spreads, reduce transaction friction, and place crypto ETFs on the same structural footing as the ETFs investors already rely on.

 “We’ve seen tremendous demand from clients to be able to hold some or all of their bitcoin exposure within the convenience of an ETP, allowing that exposure to sit directly within an existing brokerage or financial advisor account,” said Robert Mitchnick, Head of Digital Assets at Blackrock.
 “Galaxy Digital has been a pioneer in helping clients navigate the conversion process.”